 Where's the investigation into this?

-The American people deserve they need to know how much this uh this uh special prosecutors team is going to r going to cost the American taxpayer.
+They need to know how much this special prosecutor's team is going to cost the American taxpayer.

-Uh there's just too much unknown here.
+There's just too much unknown here.

 Well, I want to thank you for what you're doing.

-Uh you're providing a great service.
+You're providing a great service.

-I mean, I I I I this is all not good.
+I mean, this is all not good.

-So to me it seems like the deck is stacked.
+So to me, it seems like the deck is stacked.

-This can go on as you pointed out in your letter for years.
+This can go on, as you pointed out in your letter, for years.

-Uh it we have investigative creep already.
+We have investigative creep already.

 Thank you.

-Uh, you're welcome, Sean.
+You're welcome, Sean.

 Thank you for what you do as well.